 1. Curative treatment:

 1) Hematopoietic stem cell transplant (HSCT) is the only curative treatment currently available for patients with SCD.
 The decision to proceed to HSCT is challenging due to the significant potential risks of HSCT, including acute and chronic graft-versus-host disease (GVHD), infertility, and transplant-related death.
-HSCT has been more extensively studied in children than with adult patients with SCD and has better outcomes in children, particularly with human leukocyte antigen (HLA)-matched related donors.
-HSCT in older SCD patients is primarily considered with progressive vaso-occlusive complications or organ dysfunction despite optimal use of disease-modifying therapies.Evidence 1Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+HSCT has been more extensively studied in children than in adult patients with SCD and has better outcomes in children, particularly with human leukocyte antigen (HLA)–matched related donors.
+HSCT in older patients with SCD is primarily considered with progressive vaso-occlusive complications or organ dysfunction despite optimal use of disease-modifying therapies.Evidence 1Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the observational nature of the study.
 Gluckman E, Cappelli B, Bernaudin F, et al; Eurocord, the Pediatric Working Party of the European Society for Blood and Marrow Transplantation, and the Center for International Blood and Marrow Transplant Research.
 Sickle cell disease: an international survey of results of HLA-identical sibling hematopoietic stem cell transplantation.
 Blood.
 2017 Mar 16;129(11):1548-1556. doi: 10.1182/blood-2016-10-745711.
 Epub 2016 Dec 13.
-PubMed PMID: 27965196; PubMed Central PMCID: PMC5356458.
+PMID: 27965196; PMCID: PMC5356458.

 2. Disease-modifying therapy:

 1) Hydroxyurea has been shown to reduce the incidence of painful vaso-occlusive crises, hospitalization, and need for RBC transfusion in adults and children with SCD.
 Mechanisms of action of hydroxyurea in SCD are multifactorial and include promoting the production of HbF, reducing WBC count, and improving RBC hydration.
 Hydroxyurea is recommended for adults with SCD and ≥3 painful episodes in a year.Evidence 2Strong recommendations (benefits clearly outweigh downsides; right action for all or almost all patients).
 High Quality of Evidence (high confidence that we know true effects of the intervention).
 Charache S, Terrin ML, Moore RD, et al. Effect of hydroxyurea on the frequency of painful crises in sickle cell anemia.
 Investigators of the Multicenter Study of Hydroxyurea in Sickle Cell Anemia.
 N Engl J Med.
 1995 May 18;332(20):1317-22.
-PubMed PMID: 7715639.
-Hydroxyurea can also reduce the incidence of acute chest syndrome and improve mortality in SCD patients.Evidence 3Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+PMID: 7715639.
+Hydroxyurea can also reduce the incidence of acute chest syndrome and improve mortality in patients with SCD.Evidence 3Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the observational nature of the study.
 Voskaridou E, Christoulas D, Bilalis A, et al. The effect of prolonged administration of hydroxyurea on morbidity and mortality in adult patients with sickle cell syndromes: results of a 17-year, single-center trial (LaSHS).
 Blood.
 2010 Mar 25;115(12):2354-63. doi: 10.1182/blood-2009-05-221333.
 Epub 2009 Nov 10.
-PubMed PMID: 19903897.
+PMID: 19903897.
 CBC with WBC differential count should be measured at least every 4 weeks during periods of dose adjustments to monitor for peripheral blood cytopenias.
 If the absolute neutrophil count decreases <2×109/L and/or platelet count decreases <80×109/L, hydroxyurea should be withheld until the counts recover and subsequently reinstituted at a dose 5 mg/kg/d lower than the previous dose.
 Once a stable dose is established, monitoring can be performed every 2 to 3 months.

 2) RBC transfusions can be used either prophylactically, to reduce the incidence of SCD-related complications (eg, preoperatively), or for the treatment of acute complications, such as aplastic crisis and acute chest syndrome.
 The target Hb concentration with simple transfusion depends on the indication.
 RBC exchange transfusion involves removal of the patient’s RBCs and replacement with donor RBCs, targeting an HbS level <30%.
 The advantage of RBC exchange over simple RBC transfusion is the avoidance of hyperviscosity and volume overload.

 a) Prophylactic RBC transfusion: Simple RBC transfusion targeting an Hb concentration of 100 g/L is recommended for patients requiring surgery under general or regional anesthesia, with consideration of exchange transfusion in high-risk patients (eg, previous history of stroke, recurrent acute chest syndrome).Evidence 4Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered as the majority of meta-analysis studies are observational with a high risk of bias.
 Alotaibi GS, Alsaleh K, Bolster L, McMurtry MS, Wu C. Preoperative transfusion in patients with sickle cell disease to prevent perioperative complications: a systematic review and meta-analysis.
 Hematology.
 2014 Dec;19(8):463-71. doi: 10.1179/1607845414Y.0000000158.
 Epub 2014 Mar 11.
 Review.
-PubMed PMID: 24611757.
+PMID: 24611757.

 b) Chronic RBC transfusion: This is recommended for children with silent cerebral infarction or 2 transcranial Doppler (TCD) ultrasonography velocity measurements ≥200 cm/s within a 1- to 2-week period.Evidence 5Strong recommendations (benefits clearly outweigh downsides; right action for all or almost all patients).
 High Quality of Evidence (high confidence that we know true effects of the intervention).
 Adams RJ, McKie VC, Hsu L, et al. Prevention of a first stroke by transfusions in children with sickle cell anemia and abnormal results on transcranial Doppler ultrasonography.
 N Engl J Med.
 1998 Jul 2;339(1):5-11.
-PubMed PMID: 9647873.
+PMID: 9647873.
 DeBaun MR, Gordon M, McKinstry RC, et al. Controlled trial of transfusions for silent cerebral infarcts in sickle cell anemia.
 N Engl J Med.
 2014 Aug 21;371(8):699-710. doi: 10.1056/NEJMoa1401731.
-PubMed PMID: 25140956; PubMed Central PMCID: PMC4195437.
+PMID: 25140956; PMCID: PMC4195437.
 Despite the absence of high-quality evidence, chronic transfusion therapy may be indicated for patients with recurrent acute chest syndrome, priapism, or refractory painful vaso-occlusive episodes.

 c) Blood transfusion as acute treatment: Simple RBC transfusion may be indicated for patients with symptomatic anemia due to decreased oxygen delivery.
 The target Hb should not exceed 100 g/L to avoid the risks of hyperviscosity.
-Exchange transfusion is usually reserved for SCD patients with multiorgan failure, respiratory compromise, or severe acute chest syndrome.Evidence 6Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+Exchange transfusion is usually reserved for patients with SCD and multiorgan failure, respiratory compromise, or severe acute chest syndrome.Evidence 6Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the observational nature of data.
 Hassell KL, Eckman JR, Lane PA.
 Acute multiorgan failure syndrome: a potentially catastrophic complication of severe sickle cell pain episodes.
 Am J Med.
 1994 Feb;96(2):155-62.
-PubMed PMID: 8109600.
+PMID: 8109600.

 3. Preventive measures:

 1) Penicillin prophylaxis is advised for all children with SCD up to the age of 5 years for the prevention of pneumococcal infections due to hyposplenism.Evidence 7Strong recommendations (benefits clearly outweigh downsides; right action for all or almost all patients).
 High Quality of Evidence (high confidence that we know true effects of the intervention).
 Hirst C, Owusu-Ofori S. Prophylactic antibiotics for preventing pneumococcal infection in children with sickle cell disease.
 Cochrane Database Syst Rev. 2012 Sep 12;(9):CD003427. doi: 10.1002/14651858.CD003427.pub2.
 Review.
 Update in: Cochrane Database Syst Rev. 2014;(11):CD003427.
-PubMed PMID: 22972063.
+PMID: 22972063.

 2) Age-appropriate vaccinations, including those against encapsulated organisms (Streptococcus pneumoniae, Haemophilus influenzae, and Neisseria meningitidis), seasonal influenza virus, and hepatitis B virus.
 Due to impaired splenic function, patients with SCD are considered immunocompromised and have a higher risk of mortality and morbidity from coronavirus disease 2019 (COVID-19).
 However, patients with SCD have adequate immunologic response to COVID-19 vaccines and therefore most guidelines recommend COVID-19 vaccination, including booster doses, to all patients with SCD.Evidence 8Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to heterogeneity.
 Haggenburg S, Lissenberg-Witte BI, van Binnendijk RS, et al. Quantitative analysis of mRNA-1273 COVID-19 vaccination response in immunocompromised adult hematology patients.
 Blood Adv.
 2022 Mar 8;6(5):1537-1546. doi: 10.1182/bloodadvances.2021006917.
 PMID: 35114690; PMCID: PMC8816838.